Measure bound for translation surfaces with short saddle connections: Semianalytic period coordinate charts

 Consider all parameters that take different values for $X',X''$; among the effective levels of these, let $\ell$ be the lowest.

 We now split into three cases based on the value of $\ell$.
 In the first two cases (in which $\ell$ is an integer), we begin by choosing cycles $\gamma_1,\ldots,\gamma_n$ in the relative homology of $\bar X^{(\ell)}$ that give a basis for the space of functionals on the subspace of period coordinates cut out by the residue conditions, as in Section \ref{sec:moduli}.
 See Figure \ref{fig:inj_periods}.
 The periods of these give the moduli parameters corresponding to $\bar X^{(\ell)}$.
 We take $\gamma_1$ to be the cycle that has period $1$ on all surfaces in the boundary stratum (recall from Section~\ref{sec:smoothing} that we are choosing the holomorphic section of the projectivization map by normalizing a particular cycle to have period $1$).
+In all three cases we must prove that $[\phi(X')] \ne [\phi(X'')]$.

 \underline{Case 1:} \emph{$\ell = -N$ (i.e. the surfaces differ at the lowest effective level)}

 This case is straightforward because periods on the bottom level subsurface have a simple expression in terms of the analytic coordinates.